Todd Millstein

+technical research papers, including best paper awards at OOPSLA, PLDI, and SIGCOMM.
+He received the 2011 Most Influential PLDI Paper Award for his 2001 paper "Automatic Predicate Abstraction of C Programs".

 Millstein joined the faculty of the University of California, Los Angeles in 2003.
 He was appointed chair of the department in 2022, having previously served as vice chair for graduate studies.